TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start.md

 ## Next Step - Proof of Concept (PoC)

-You have completed the quick start guide above and wonder what's next, please read below -
+You have completed the quick start guide above and wonder what's next, please read below.

 ### PoC Guide
 To find out more, visit our [Tyk Technical PoC Guide](https://tyk.io/customer-engineering/poc/technical-guide/).